Iran–Switzerland relations: Diplomatic representation on behalf of the United States

 had taken in reaction to the attack.

 In early October 2024 after Iran's second attack on Israel, foreign minister Abbas Araqchi communicated to the U.S. via the Swiss embassy saying "it was our right to self-defence and that we do not intend to continue (the attack)".

-On June 20, 2025, it was reported that Switzerland will temporary shut down its embassy in Tehran due to the direct conflict with Israel.
+On June 20, 2025, it was reported that Switzerland will temporary shut down its embassy in Tehran due to the Twelve-Day War between Iran and Israel.
 The staff left the country and is safe, but Switzerland would continue to represent U.S. interests in Iran and urged the parties urgently to return to dialogue.

 Bilateral relations

 Marking 100 years of high-level diplomatic ties, Swiss president Ignazio Cassis made an official visit to Iran from 5 to 7 September 2020.
 Mr Cassis‘ encounter with Iranian President Hassan Rouhani, Foreign Minister Mohammad Javad Zarif and Secretary of the Supreme National Security Council Ali Shamkhani underscored the successful bilateral ties and continued presence of Swiss companies and institutions in Iran.
 Swiss Representatives of the national security and foreign affairs committees were also present at the talks.
 Swiss officials were introduced to the new speaker of the Iranian Parliament Mohammad Bagher Qalibaf, reflecting the excellent cooperation between the two nations.
 Discussions on the ongoing Swiss humanitarian channel were another important topic during the visit by the Swiss president.